aortan/slackmetal/README.md

 This project was born from a method provided by @laCour (https://github.com/laCour/slack-night-mode/issues/73#issuecomment-287467332)

+## Disclaimer
-Disclaimer: this is a hack – use it at your own peril! (the CSS-file is a beautiful mess...)
+This is a hack – use it at your own peril!
+Also, the CSS-file is a beautiful mess...

-## Security
-Please create your own copy of the files to avoid the risk of XSS attacks.

 ## Instructions
 * Install the sidebar theme on Slack > Settings > Sidebar > Theme: